How should you prepare financially for little ones joining the family?

 Wills and trusts can be simple or include complex provisions.
-Your attorney can help you determine whether a will or revocable trust is appropriate for you and design a document that fits your needs and objectives.
+Your attorney can help you determine whether a will or revocable trust (or both) is appropriate for you and design a document that fits your needs and objectives.

 A trust for children